katiestar99/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This case is especially important for modules interacting with web services, which provide
-an API that Ansible uses but which are beyond the control of the user.
+an API that Assible uses but which are beyond the control of the user.

 By writing a custom emulation of the calls that return data from the API, we can ensure
 that only the features which are clearly defined in the specification of the API are